BarryDigby/CRT_workshop/docs/source/install/github.rst

 .. note::

-    If it asks you to overwrite an existing key under ``/home/user/.ssh/id_XXXXXXX`` you might have previously set this up.
-Check your Github account to verfiy this.
+    If it asks you to overwrite an existing key under ``~/.ssh/id_XXXXXXX`` you might have previously set this up.
+Check your Github account to verfiy this (Settings > SSH and CPG keys)

 .. important::